himanshu427-droid/Chatty/readme.md

-# Fullstack Chat App
+# Chatty

 ## Introduction

-Fullstack Chat App is a real-time messaging platform built using the MERN stack.
+Chatty is a real-time messaging platform built using the MERN stack.
 It provides a seamless chat experience through web sockets, supporting one-on-one and group messaging.
 The application uses robust authentication and maintains chat histories, making it suitable for both personal and professional communication.

 ## Features